Find Affordable College Courses

 Top Texas Schools in Public Policy

-Our analysis found The University of Texas at Austin to be the best school for public policy students who want to pursue a degree in Texas.
-UT Austin is a very large public school located in the large city of Austin.
+Our 2023 rankings named The University of Texas at Austin the best school in Texas for public policy students.
+UT Austin is a fairly large public school located in the large city of Austin.

-The excellent programs at Texas A&M University - College Station helped the school earn the #2 place on this year’s ranking of the best public policy schools in Texas.
-Located in the midsize city of College Station, Texas A&M College Station is a public college with a very large student population.
+A rank of #2 on this year’s list means Texas A&M University - College Station is a great place for public policy students.
+Located in the medium-sized city of College Station, Texas A&M College Station is a public school with a fairly large student population.

 #3